nickblakewylie/Music-Practice-Journal/README.md

 This screen is used to hold all the songs the user is working on.
 It also calculates how much time the user has spent on each of the songs.
 ## Details
 This page allows users to add a song to their setlist with a song name, and a song difficulty.
 Also once a song has been added they have the ability to either delete the song or to change the difficulty of a song.

+# To run the application
+Clone the github repository and run the command expo start.
+Next press i to run in an ios simulator.
+Note this project is intended for ios and has not been tested for web or andriod use.